-The City Colleges of Chicago (CCC) uses the COMPASS Placement Test to evaluate a student's knowledge and skills in reading, writing, and math.
-It helps to determine how prepared a student is for college level coursework.
+The City Colleges of Chicago (CCC) uses the COMPASS Placement Test to evaluate a student's knowledge and skills in reading, math, and writing.
+These tests help to determine how prepared a student is for college level coursework.
 Depending on test results, students will be placed in college credit, developmental, and/or non-credit (pre-credit) classes.
 Developmental and non-credit courses in an academic discipline (such as math) must be successfully completed prior to enrolling in college credit courses in that discipline.

 It is very important that students do their very best work on the placement test so that they are placed appropriately in courses where they can succeed and make progress.
 Time spent in developmental or non-credit courses will delay enrollment into college level courses.

 Knowledge is power!
 It pays to know what to expect, practice sample test questions, review, and learn.
 Students are highly encouraged to prepare for the placement test.